-The charitable organization would also be able to seek such declaration in any suit brought under the bill.
+The charitable organization may also seek such declaration in any suit brought under the bill.

-Non-Retroactivity (Section 5)
+Non-Retroactivity

-The bill would state its provisions would not apply to a modification or release of a donor restriction or purpose ordered or made pursuant to UPMIFA, prior to July 1, 2023, or to any appeal of any such release or modification that is pending on or after July 1, 2023.
+The bill states its provisions shall not apply to a modification or release of a donor restriction or purpose ordered or made pursuant to UPMIFA, prior to July 1, 2023, or to any appeal of any such release or modification that is pending on or after July 1, 2023.

-The bill would further state nothing in the bill affects the authority of the Attorney General to enforce any restriction in an endowment agreement, limits the application of the judicial power of cy pres, or alters the right of an institution to modify a restriction on the management, investment, purpose, or use of an endowment fund in a manner permitted by the endowment agreement.
+The bill further states nothing in the bill affects the authority of the Attorney General to enforce any restriction in an endowment agreement, limits the application of the judicial power of cy pres, or alters the right of an institution to modify a restriction on the management, investment, purpose, or use of an endowment fund in a manner permitted by the endowment agreement.
 [Note: Cy pres is a legal term meaning, "The equitable doctrine under which a court reforms a written instrument with a gift to charity as closely to the donor's intention as possible, so that the gift does not fail."]